facebookexperimental/Recoil/docs/docs/api-reference/core/selector.md

 - `key` - A unique string used to identify the selector internally.
 This string should be unique with respect to other atoms and selectors in the entire application.
 It needs to be stable across executions if used for persistence.
 - `get` - A function that evaluates the value for the derived state.
 It may return either a value directly or an asynchronous `Promise` or another atom or selector representing the same type.
 It is passed an object as the first parameter containing the following properties:
   - `get()` - a function used to retrieve values from other atoms/selectors.
 All atoms/selectors passed to this function will be implicitly added to a list of **dependencies** for the selector.
 If any of the selector's dependencies change, the selector will re-evaluate.
-  - `getCallback()` - a function for creating Recoil-aware callbacks.
+  - `getCallback()` - a function for creating Recoil-aware callbacks with a [callback interface](/docs/api-reference/core/useRecoilCallback#callback-interface).
 See [example](/docs/api-reference/core/selector#returning-objects-with-callbacks) below.
 - `set?` - If this property is set, the selector will return **writeable** state.
 A function that is passed an object of callbacks as the first parameter and the new incoming value.
 The incoming value may be a value of type `T` or maybe an object of type `DefaultValue` if the user reset the selector.
 The callbacks include:
   - `get()` - a function used to retrieve values from other atoms/selectors.
 This function will not subscribe the selector to the given atoms/selectors.
   - `set()` - a function used to set the values of upstream Recoil state.
 The first parameter is the Recoil state and the second parameter is the new value.
 The new value may be an updater function or a `DefaultValue` object to propagate reset actions.